 While on vacation in Paris, they realized Stu’s look would be necessary for picking up “Bohemian beauties on the Left Bank.”
 But chasing tail was only an alibi: after time on the Continent, John and Paul had lost confidence in their British take on American swagger and now believed Stu’s look

 would set them apart from the other English rock ’n’ roll bands.
 Despite their initial mockery, the Beatles returned to Liverpool without Stu but wearing his distinctive “moptop.”
 With “near-baldness” being the hairstyling norm for men in England at the time, the Beatles’ bangs loomed large in their legend.
-The
+The New York Times’ first-ever article about the group reported from the United Kingdom, “One shake of the bushy fringe of their identical, moplike haircuts is

 enough to start a riot in any theater where they are appearing.”
 While young women loved the Beatles’ hair, British adults found it “unsightly, unsafe, unruly, and unclean.”
 Factories suspended young apprentices who dared to show up in a moptop.